mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/index.md

 ## Purchase a License

 Licenses for both DKP Enterprise and DKP Essential are sold in units of cores.
-To learn more about both and to obtain a valid license:
+To learn more about both, and to obtain a valid license:

 - Contact your sales representative at <sales@d2iq.com> to purchase one or more licenses.
 - Purchase a license via the [AWS Marketplace](https://aws.amazon.com/marketplace/).
 After purchase, your license information (ARN) is accessible in the AWS License Manager console.